openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 Those pillars, while short and vague, give rise to a challenge.
 Implementing those pillars is not a simple tweak to existing infrastructure.
-It is a series of challenges, and the first challenge will be how we move to a system that has the technology in place to verify connections?
-The answer to that is what this series calls "bootstrapping trust."
+It is a series of challenges.
+The first challenge will be moving to a system that has the technology in place to verify every connections in both directions.

 ### Ziti & Zero Trust